michaellor/php-code-review-2-count-repeats/README.md

 ##Description

 This is a website that finds and counts the number of times a user provided word occurs in a user provided string.
-The program outputs a numeric value based on how many times the input word was matched with the input string.
+The program outputs a numeric value based on how many times the input word matched with the input string.
 The behavior driven developmental process includes a written spec.txt file and a test file using PHPUnit.
 This program utilizes the Silex and Twig frameworks to route business and user logic.

 ##Setup
 1) Clone this repository to local drive.